google-deepmind/long-form-factuality/README.md

 # Long-Form Factuality in Large Language Models

-This is the official code release accompanying our paper, ["Long-form factuality in large language models."](https://arxiv.org/abs/2403.18802)
+This is the official code release accompanying our paper ["Long-form factuality in large language models"](https://arxiv.org/abs/2403.18802).
 This repository contains:

-1. LongFact: A prompt set of 2,280 fact-seeking prompts requiring long-form responses.
+1. **LongFact**: A prompt set of 2,280 fact-seeking prompts requiring long-form responses.
-2. Search-Augmented Factuality Evaluator (SAFE): Automatic evaluation of model responses in long-form factuality settings.
+2. **Search-Augmented Factuality Evaluator (SAFE)**: Automatic evaluation of model responses in long-form factuality settings.
-3. F1@K: Extending F1 score to long-form settings using recall from human-preferred length.
+3. **F1@K**: Extending F1 score to long-form settings using recall from human-preferred length.
-4. Experimentation pipeline for benchmarking OpenAI and Anthropic models using LongFact + SAFE.
+4. **Experimentation pipeline** for benchmarking OpenAI and Anthropic models using LongFact + SAFE.

 ## Installation